thelfer/MFrontGallery/docs/papers/joss/paper.md

 In `MFront`, material knowledge can be categorized as follows:

-- **Material properties** are defined as functions of the current state of the material such as the Young modulus or Poisson ratio.
+- **Material properties** are defined as functions of the current state of the material such as the Young's modulus or Poisson's ratio.
 - **Behaviours** describe how a material evolves and reacts locally due to internal gradients.
 The material reaction is associated with fluxes (or forces) thermodynamically conjugated to